Can I Hire an Undocumented Immigrant with an ITIN Number?

 ITINs and Work Authorization

 It’s crucial to emphasize that an ITIN is not an authorization to work in the United States.
 While some undocumented immigrants may obtain an ITIN to comply with tax requirements, possessing an ITIN does not provide any legal right to seek or accept employment.
 The use of an ITIN is limited to tax-related activities only.
+Additionally, it’s vital to note that an ITIN doesn’t grant permission to labor in the United States.
+Some undocumented immigrants might secure an ITIN to meet tax obligations, yet having an ITIN doesn’t confer any lawful privilege to pursue or take on a job.
+An ITIN’s purpose is strictly for tax purposes.

 Consequences of Hiring Based on ITIN